DanMungai1/Dan_Mungai_WritinghubAfrica/content/blog/_index.md

 ---
-title: A Blog That Works
+title: Principles of Research, Data analysis and Publication
 description: |
   This is a fully featured blog that supports categories, tags, series, and pagination.